polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 ### Task 5: Install the Enqueue Replication Server instance on both nodes of the cluster

-In this task, you will install the Enqueue Replication Server (ERS) instance on both nodes of the cluster
+In this task, you will install the Enqueue Replication Server (ERS) instance on both nodes of the cluster.

 1. Within the Remote Desktop session to s03-ascs-0, start SAP Software Provisioning Manager by executing **sapinst.exe**.